justEhmadSaeed/landing-page-template/README.md

 ## 🏗 How to use

-1. `Fork` the repo or click on the `Use this template` button to create a personal repository with this template.
+1. `Fork` the repo to create a personal repository with this template.
 2. Install the dependencies with npm or yarn package manager.

 ```bash